States and Tribes Partner with USDA to Kick Off New Summer EBT Program

 Grocery benefit a game changer in the fight against hunger for 29 million school-aged kids

 WASHINGTON, Nov.
-21, 2023 [Updated] - The United States Department of Agriculture (USDA) Food and Nutrition Service has started receiving official notices from states and tribal nations that intend to operate the new, permanent summer nutrition assistance program for children, known as Summer Electronic Benefits Transfer — one of many strategies the department is leveraging to tackle child hunger when schools are closed.
-California, Cherokee Nation, Chickasaw Nation, Illinois, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Jersey, Ohio, Utah, Virginia, and West Virginia are among the first to confirm their plans to implement Summer EBT in 2024, the program’s inaugural year, and many more are expected to follow.
+21, 2023 [Updated Jan.
+3, 2024] - The United States Department of Agriculture (USDA) Food and Nutrition Service has started receiving official notices from states, territories, and tribal nations that intend to operate the new, permanent summer nutrition assistance program for children, known as Summer Electronic Benefits Transfer — one of many strategies the department is leveraging to tackle child hunger when schools are closed.
+The following states, territories, and tribes have confirmed their plans to implement Summer EBT in 2024, the program’s inaugural year, and many more are expected to follow:

 Through Summer EBT, states, territories, and certain tribal nations can provide grocery benefits to families with eligible school-aged children during the summer months.
 Once implemented nationwide, Summer EBT is expected to benefit more than 29 million children, reducing food insecurity and helping kids get the nutrition they need to grow, learn, and thrive.